MicrosoftDocs/azure-ai-docs/articles/search/semantic-code-migration.md

 # Migrate semantic ranking code from previous versions

-If your semantic ranking code was written against preview APIs, this article explains how to migrate to newer APIs.
+If your semantic ranking code was written against early preview APIs, this article identifies the code changes necessary for migrating to newer API versions.
 Breaking changes for semantic ranker are limited to query logic in recent APIs, but if your code was written against the initial preview version, you might need to change your semantic configuration as well.

 ## Breaking changes

 There are two breaking changes for semantic ranker across REST API versions:

-+ `searchFields` replaced by `semanticConfiguration` in 2021-04-30-preview
++ `searchFields` was replaced by `semanticConfiguration` in 2021-04-30-preview
-+ `queryLanguage` ignored in 2023-07-01-preview, but reinstated for query rewrite in 2024-11-01-preview
++ `queryLanguage` was ignored starting in 2023-07-01-preview, but reinstated for query rewrite in 2024-11-01-preview

 Other version-specific updates pertain to new capabilities, but don't break existing code and are therefore not breaking changes.